ImmortalSector/IPM-Project/README.md

            > npm install -g @vue/cli @vue/cli-service-global

-2. After installing vue, all you need is to download the project from git, and install the necessary dependencies (use the command bellow).
+2. After installing vue, all you need is to download the project from git, and install the necessary dependencies (use the command below).
 Navigate to the wefit folder on two different console instances, you'll need them to run the backend and the frontend at the same time.

           > npm update